Fire-resistant doors: Understanding E, EW and EI

 Fire protection is one of the most important elements in construction.
 So, when purchasing a fire door, it’s important to understand the fire-resistant classes – as it could save lives.
-When a fire-resistant door has been tested, it is given a classification showing the duration it resists fire for.
+When a fire-resistant door has been tested, it is given a classification showing the duration of time it resists fire for.
 Split into different categories, the classes show how the door will prevent the passage of flames, smoke and heat transfer.
 This is represented as Integrity, Radiation or Insulation.

 Integrity represents how long the door and its components can prevent the passage of flames and hot gases from the heated side of the door to the non-heated side.
 However, integrity ratings won’t prevent heat transferring through the door.
 Integrity is denoted as a letter “E”, followed by a number showing the number of minutes the door prevented flames and gases passing through to the non-heated side.
 For example, GLAS-DOR Glazed Doorsets are available with up to 90mins Integrity.

 Radiation Control (EW)